CommonEconomist/replications/README.md

 14. Taking time seriously
 15. Not all oil price shocks are alike
 16. Vector Autoregressions
-15. The economic costs of conflict: A case study of the Basque Country
+17. The economic costs of conflict: A case study of the Basque Country
-17. Improving predictions using ensemble Bayesian model averaging
+18. Improving predictions using ensemble Bayesian model averaging
+19. Trends and fluctuations in the severity of interstate wars